-The summer holidays are in full swing and while many of us are enjoying breaks away, there are still days we find ourselves at home – be it due to rainy weather or perhaps due to COVID-19 quarantine.
+We're into the third year of the pandemic now and though life is getting back to normal there are still days we find ourselves at home – be it due to rainy weather or perhaps due to COVID-19 quarantine.

-With that in mind, we’ve gathered together some of the best things you can do with the kids at home during the summer holidays – from puzzles and crafts to audiobooks and photography.
+With that in mind, we’ve gathered together some of the best things you can do with the kids at home – from puzzles and crafts to audiobooks and photography.

 Check out our list for some inspiration, and scroll to the end for some expert tips.